Yasmina-Gerges/Last-Mile-Delivery-Optimization/README.md

 ## How to Run

 1. Clone this repository
-2. Install dependencies:
+2. Install dependencies
-3. Run the optimizer:
+3. Run the optimizer

-4. Launch the AnyLogic simulation (requires AnyLogic license)
+*Note: The AnyLogic simulation model is not included in this repository.
+Screenshots and results are available in the presentation PDF.*